AnaghaMKrishna/CS-7641-Project/proposal.md

 ### Motivation
 Humans have ~20,000 protein-coding genes.
-Using manual techniques to identify genes that are differentially expressed(DE) among conditions is impractical, necessitating the use of sophisticated models to churn this very-high dimensional data.
+Using manual techniques to identify differentially expressed(DE) genes among conditions is impractical, necessitating the use of sophisticated models to churn this very-high dimensional data.
 Moreover, DE gene identification is an important step in bioinformatics pipelines for downstream analyses.

 ## Methods